Ur-Energy Inc. (URG) Shares Down Despite Recent Market Volatility

-Ur-Energy Inc. (AMEX: URG)’s stock price has decreased by -4.26 compared to its previous closing price of 1.02. but the company has seen a -7.88% decline in its stock price over the last five trading sessions.
+Ur-Energy Inc. (AMEX: URG)’s stock price has decreased by -5.66 compared to its previous closing price of 1.02. however, the company has experienced a -9.22% decrease in its stock price over the last five trading days.

 Is It Worth Investing in Ur-Energy Inc. (AMEX: URG) Right Now?